 The first step in methadone rehab is detoxification.
 Methadone tends to stay in the body longer than other opiates.
 Because of how long it sticks around, the chemical is still in the person’s body even after the effects on their brain wear off.
 This reason is usually why people overdose on methadone.
 It’s easy to forget that the drug is still in their system.
 To recover their previous feelings of euphoria, they overdose.

-Methadone detox can be as intense as heroin detoxification.
+Methadone detox can be as intense (or more so) as heroin detoxification.
 The effects of methadone withdrawal can be severe and last for a significant amount of time.
 Typically, when someone’s body becomes dependent on methadone, stopping its use suddenly can put the body into shock.
 The cravings start growing, and this leads to symptoms of withdrawal.
 Ideally, to reduce or curb the length of withdrawal, a medical professional may attempt to wean the person off methadone.
 This process involves slowly lowering the dosage of the substance to an acceptable amount over time.
 Since methadone affects the same parts of the brain as opiates such as heroin and morphine, withdrawal symptoms are similar:

 - Heart Palpitations